Tottenham vs Man Utd: Ole Gunnar Solskjaer makes best start in United history | Goal.com

 Solskjaer makes best start in Manchester United history

-Ole Gunnar Solskjaer has made the most successful start of any Manchester United manager in history after winning his first six games in charge.
+Ole Gunnar Solskjaer has equalled the record for the most successful start of any Manchester United manager in history after winning his first five league games in charge.

-The Norwegian overtook Sir Matt Busby's record of five consecutive wins when his side beat Tottenham at Wembley Stadium on Sunday.
+The Norwegian matched Sir Matt Busby's record of five consecutive wins in the top flight when his side beat Tottenham at Wembley Stadium on Sunday.

 Solskjaer took over in December following the sacking of Jose Mourinho at Old Trafford, although he is currently set to leave United at the end of the season with Gareth Southgate, Diego Simeone and Mauricio Pochettino among the front-runners for the permanent job.

-Premier League victories against Cardiff, Huddersfield, Bournemouth and Newcastle, as well as a FA Cup third-round win at home to Reading, have seen Solskjaer's stock rise though, and the win over Spurs is his best result yet.
+Premier League victories against Cardiff, Huddersfield, Bournemouth and Newcastle, as well as a FA Cup third-round win at home to Reading, have seen Solskjaer's stock rise, and the win over Spurs is his best result yet.

 The fact the Red Devils beat Pochettino's side made the win even more poignant given the Argentine's strong links to the job.